-The scope of work included the design and construction of 1.5 kilometres of wharf, the dredging of over 1.8 million cubic metres of spoil, upgraded navigational aids and the extraction of strongly embedded previous piles weighing up to 80 tonnes.
+The Port Capacity Project for the Port of Melbourne included the design and construction of 1.5 kilometres of wharf, the dredging of over 1.8 million cubic metres of spoil, upgraded navigational aids and the extraction of strongly embedded previous piles weighing up to 80 tonnes.
 It presented operational, environmental, engineering and geotechnical challenges.

 Speaking at the completion of the project in 2016, Port of Melbourne Program Manager – Maritime Infrastructure Delivery Hany Wardan praised McConnell Dowell’s contribution: “They realised our vision for Webb Dock (and) added tremendous value throughout the project.
 They reinvented the design and delivered an outstanding result...
 The quality of project execution was nothing short of exceptional.”

-In accepting the award, McConnell Dowell’s Project Director Jim Miller thanked the Port of Melbourne, design partner Arup as well as key project partners Jacobs, Heron Dredging and Austral Construction.
+In accepting the Australian Construction Achievement Award, McConnell Dowell’s Project Director Jim Miller thanked the Port of Melbourne, design partner Arup as well as key project partners Jacobs, Heron Dredging and Austral Construction.

 “The award is recognition of years of dedication by many people.
 They lived and breathed the fundamentals of our team charter displaying and holding themselves true to behaviours around, trust, respect, accountability, honesty, empathy and resilience,” he said.

 The Australian Construction Achievement Award was created by the Australian Constructors Association (ACA) and Engineers Australia to recognise and reward innovation and the highest standard of work in the Australian construction industry.